blazenkits/blazenkits/README.md

 - 👋 Hi, I’m @chouklate
 - 👀 I’m interested in ... sleeping
-- 🌱 I’m currently learning ... i spent too long thinking of an answer to this question and honestly i don't know, I learn all sorts of stuff
+- 🌱 I’m currently learning ... interesting stuff
 - 💞️ I’m looking to collaborate on ... yes
 - 📫 How to reach me ... don't